Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/3 CFU/2 - Network Security.md

 **Approaches:**

-- **Programmed:** Fixed behavioral models
+- **Programmed:** Fixed behavioural models
-	- Programmed systems: the system is con gured with xed behavioral models.
+	- Programmed systems: the system is configured with fixed behavioural models.
-	- Default deny: the system expected behavior is accurately modeled.
-Only modeled states are allowed.
+	- Default deny: the system expected behaviour is accurately modelled.
+Only modelled states are allowed.
-	- Descriptive statistics: the normal behavior of the system is described by a statistical model build on a number of variables
+	- Descriptive statistics: the normal behaviour of the system is described by a statistical model build on a number of variables
 		- Simple statistics, rules, thresholds

 - **Self-learning:** Builds models automatically
-	- Self-learning systems: build automatically a model representing the system normal behavior
+	- Self-learning systems: build automatically a model representing the system normal behaviour
 		- Non-time series: use stochastic modeling that do not consider [[Timeliness]]
 			- Rule-based modeling
 			- Statistical modeling